5 Reasons to Join a Disabled-Led Start-up

 Mateo testing out a wheelchair!

-2. Throughout my time at Sociability, I kept coming back to a quote: "Just because you don’t experience a problem yourself, it doesn’t mean that the problem is not worth solving”.
+Throughout his time at Sociability, Mateo frequently returned to a core belief: "Just because you do not experience a problem yourself, it does not mean that the problem is not worth solving."

-As I mentioned above, startups are intended to solve problems that currently are not being dealt with accordingly.
-Not all of these problems are going to be strictly applicable to your life and that is fine.
-It does not mean they are not worth fixing.
-Added to this, the moment you get exposed to these situations and the people that experience them on a daily basis, it does become personal.
-Even if I do not face these problems myself, I was (and still am) committed to solving them for the huge community of disabled people in general, and for the close friends I made, specifically.
+Start-ups are intended to solve problems that are currently being ignored.
+Even if those problems are not strictly applicable to your own life, that does not mean they are not worth fixing.
+The moment you are exposed to these situations and the people who experience them daily, the mission becomes personal.
+Even if you do not face these barriers yourself, you become committed to solving them for the wider community and for the friends you make along the way.

 Final Reflections